What is it about the mantra that makes it work? What goes on in the mind while we perform a mantra?

 This mantra has a saved state of mind for altruistic intention, enlightenment, compassion, love, wisdom, indivisibility, and transformation of impure body, speech, and mind into the state of the Buddha Dharma.

 This is the basis of symbolism.
-For mantras to work, you must at least understand the meaning before receiving its effect.
+You must at least understand the meaning before receiving its effect.